mohamed-taman/tracking-user-activities/README.md

   $ docker compose logs kafka-server-1 | grep -i started
   tracking-user-activities-kafka-server-1-1  | [2023-05-30 10:23:53,223] INFO [KafkaServer id=1] started (kafka.server.KafkaServer)
   ```
-* Goto kafka-manager [http://localhost:9000/](http://localhost:9000/) and do the following steps to see the full cluster:
+* Goto kafka-manager [http://localhost:9000/](http://localhost:9000/) and do the following steps to see the entire cluster:

-  * Click on Cluster, and choose Add Cluster with the following parameters:
+  * Click on Cluster and choose Add Cluster with the following parameters:

     * Cluster Name: any name you choose, for ex., `ananas-tua-cluster`.
     * Cluster Zookeeper Hosts: `zookeeper:2181`.